Danielbrap/A02/README.md

 - **Push**: Updates a **remote** **branch** with the commits made to the current **branch**.
 - **Pull**: This is when adding the changes to the main **branch**.
  -**Remote**: A copy of the original **branch**.
 - **Repository**: This is a directory that stores all the files, folders, and content needed for your project.

+**References**
+Ajibola, Segun.
+“How to Use Git and GitHub – Introduction for Beginners.” freeCodeCamp, 26 Sept.
+2022, www.freecodecamp.org/news/introduction-to-git-and-github/#what-are-git-and-github.
+GeeksforGeeks.
+“Git Merge and Merge Conflict.”
+GeeksforGeeks, 5 Apr.
+2022, www.geeksforgeeks.org/git-merge-and-merge-conflict.
+Git.
+“A Git Glossary.”
+Git, git-scm.com/docs/gitglossary#def_chain.
+Hendela, Arthur.
+“Introduction to Github and Webstorm.”
+Canvas, 18 Mar.
+2019, njit.instructure.com/courses/33677/files/5972199?module_item_id=1281701.
+Krout, Elle.
+“Git Definitions and Terminology Cheat Sheet.”
+Pluralsight, 8 June 2023, www.pluralsight.com/resources/blog/cloud/git-terms-explained#merge.
+W3Schools.
+“Git Commit.”
+W3Schools, www.w3schools.com/git/git_commit.asp.